charleennewland/blog/maturity_model.md

 This maturity model helps organizations aim for:

-- *Reduced Subjectivity* - clearly defined levels help minimize subjective interpretations during assessments
+- *Reduced Subjectivity* - clearly defined levels help minimize subjective interpretations during assessments;
-- *Measurable Progress* - organizations can track their progress objectively as they move from one level to another
+- *Measurable Progress* - organizations can track their progress objectively as they move from one level to another;
-- *Reduced Manipulation* - the specificity of well-defined levels reduces the opportunity for manipulation or misrepresentation of maturity
+- *Reduced Manipulation* - the specificity of well-defined levels reduce the opportunity for manipulation or misrepresentation of maturity;
-- *Targeted Development* - organizations can strategically focus on the specific criteria needed to progress to the next level
+- *Targeted Development* - organizations can strategically focus on the specific criteria needed to progress to the next level;
-- *Efficient Resource Allocation* - resources can be directed toward areas identified as critical for advancement.
+- *Efficient Resource Allocation* - helps organisations focus their resources on the important areas that will help make progress to the next level;
-- *Enhanced Accountability* - each maturity level comes with well-defined expectations, promoting accountability at different organizational levels.
+- *Enhanced Accountability* - each maturity level comes with well-defined expectations, promoting accountability at different organizational levels;
-- *Ownership* - teams and individuals have a clear understanding of their responsibilities for achieving and maintaining specific levels
+- *Ownership* - teams and individuals have a clear understanding of their responsibilities for achieving and maintaining specific levels;
-- *Structured Progression* - teams can follow a structured path for continuous improvement, moving systematically through the maturity levels
+- *Structured Progression* - teams can follow a structured path for continuous improvement, moving systematically through the maturity levels;
-- *Educational Tool* - it can be used as an educational tool to help stakeholders understand the organization's expectations
+- *Educational Tool* - it can be used as an educational tool to help stakeholders understand the organization's expectations;
 - *Increased Credibility* - well-defined levels increase the credibility of the maturity model when communicating with external stakeholders.

 So let's dissect one of these lines.